Got havoc 502 Bad Gateway Error?

 Do recheck your DNS record.
 If it is possible, fasten DNS propagation.

-Don’t forget to clear up the old DNS cache from your computer as it blocks to get new DNS record to Cache.
+Don’t forget to clear up the old DNS cache on your computer, as it blocks getting a new DNS record.

 For Window PC

 (2)Type sudo killall -HUP mDNSResponder and hit return

 6.Check Your Firewall

 If you have deployed any security plugin that enables WAF.
 Please disable it.

 Sometimes firewalls block essential server ports or processes due to misconfiguration or buggy updates.

 7.Check Your CDN